sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 people who received any particular drug.
 When we do these calculations in a spreadsheet programme, we get a value of 3.45 for the sum of squares associated with the main effect of ``drug``.
-Not surprisingly, this is the same number that you get when you look up the SS value for the drugs factor in the ANOVA table that I presented earlier, in :numref:`fig-factorialanova3`.
+Not surprisingly, this is the same number that you get when you look up the SS value for the ``drug`` factor in the ANOVA table that I presented earlier, in :numref:`fig-factorialanova3`.

-We can repeat the same kind of calculation for the effect of therapy.
-Again, there are *N* = 3 people in each group, but since there are R = 3 different drugs, this time around we note that there are 3 · 3 = 9 people who received CBT and an additional 9 people who received the placebo.
+We can repeat the same kind of calculation for the effect of ``therapy``.
+Again, there are *N* = 3 people in each group, but since there are R = 3 different values in ``drug``, this time around we note that there are 3 · 3 = 9 people who received ``CBT`` and an additional 9 people who received ``no.therapy``.
 So our calculation in this case gives us a value of 0.47 for the sum of squares associated with the main effect of ``therapy``.
 Once again, we are not surprised to see that our calculations are identical to the ANOVA output in :numref:`fig-factorialanova3`.